lupoAI/trader-simulator-py/README.md

 # abm-python

-## Refer to RREADME.pdf for the thesis
+## Refer to README.pdf for the thesis